Flipper games for monadically stable graph classes: Predictable flip-flatness

-This section is devoted to proving \Cref{lem:canonic_fuqw}: monadic stability implies predictable flip-wideness.
+This section is devoted to proving \Cref{lem:canonic_fuqw}: monadic stability implies predictable flip-flatness.
 We will first collect some facts from the work of Dreier et al.~\cite{dreier2022indiscernibles} and shape them to our convenience.